akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *** Not sure where this should be; needs breaking down from the earlier version of this section.
 *** Must have the nurse more circumspect.
 ‘I see there’s a man hanging around...
 It’s your business what company you keep, of course.’
 Beatrice walked to the river-bend farm the next day, hoping to find news of a bird.
 The nurse was in the yard, scattering grain for the few scrawny hens that remained.
+*** I'm repurposing much of this for the priest as the more or less final warning.
 ‘I saw that knight leaving,‘ the nurse said, her eyes narrowing.
 ‘The one who brought the news.‘

 Beatrice stopped.
 ‘Sir Guy?‘